voidfemme/randomdialogue/README.md

-# Chat Filter Mod
+# RandomDialogue plugin

-A Minecraft Fabric server-side mod that transforms chat messages using AI personalities and filters.
+A Minecraft Paper plugin that transforms chat messages using AI personalities and filters.

 ## Features